irvingpercam/codeforces_problems/README.md

-# codeforces_problems
+# Codeforces Problems
-In this repository I will post my solution for various codeforces problems.
+In this repository I will upload my solution for various codeforces problems.